 In the case of an Alternative Tender submitted by the Contractor having been accepted by the Employer, the provisions as set out hereunder shall, in addition to the other requirements of the Contract, apply in the Contract.

-PS 25.1 Completion And Submission of Final Designs and Drawings
+PS 25.1 Completion and Submission of Final Designs and Drawings

 The Contractor shall, not later than one (1) month prior to the date on which he intends to commence work on the Works or any portion thereof which is the subject of the Contractor’s alternative technical proposals in respect of the design or specifications of the Works contained in an Alternative Tender accepted by the Employer, submit to the Engineer for his approval in accordance with the provisions of sub-clause 13.7 of the conditions of contract, the complete set of final working drawings, including general layout drawings and bending schedules, final design calculations, specifications, the design assumptions and parameters on which the designs are based and all other documentation and details as may be required by the Engineer for the purposes of evaluating and approving the final design, specifications and drawings.